OforiPrescott/Crop-Disease-Tracker/README.md

 Trend of Average Severity

+## Demo Notes
+The live demo on Streamlit Cloud uses mock data due to the SQL Server database not being accessible in the cloud environment.
+You’ll see a message:

+   Database connection failed: ...
+Using mock data for demo.
+- The map, trend chart, and filters work fully with mock data.
+- The reporting form is disabled in this mode.To enable full functionality (including reporting), set up a local SQL Server instance or host the database on a cloud provider like Azure SQL (future enhancement).

 ## Future Enhancements
 - Add ML models to predict disease spread.
 - Integrate generative AI for mitigation suggestions.
 - Support real farmer data via API.
+- Host the database in the cloud for full functionality.

 ## Contributing
 Feel free to fork, tweak, or suggest ideas!
 Open an issue or submit a pull request—I’d love to collaborate.